 Every nation, owing to its past history, and to its own deeds and enactments, is closely related to every other nation, and of this fact the U.S.A. is perhaps more expressive than many, because its nationals have come from all the known races.
-Isolationism was defeated even before it reared its ugly head because the people of America are international by origin and background.
+Isolationism was defeated [Page 29] even before it reared its ugly head because the people of America are international by origin and background.

 Humanity, as has been said before, is the world disciple; the impulse behind the disintegration of the old world forms is a spiritual one.
 The spiritual life of humanity is now so strong that it has disrupted all present forms of human expression.
 The world of the past has gone and gone forever, and the new world of forms has not yet made its appearance.
 Its construction will be distinctive of the emerging creative life of the spirit of man.
-The important factor to bear in mind is that it is one spirit and the nations have each to learn to recognise that spirit within themselves and within each other.
+The important factor to bear in mind is that it is one spirit and the nations have each to learn to recognize that spirit within themselves and within each other.

-[page 54] Summary

-To sum up: the task of every nation is, therefore, a two-fold one—
+To sum up: the task of every nation is, therefore, a twofold one—

 1. To solve its own psychological internal problems.
 This it does by recognition of their existence; by the quelling of national pride and by taking those steps which would establish unity and beauty of rhythm in the life of its peoples.

-2. To foster the spirit of right human relations.
+2. To foster the spirit of right relations.
 This is accomplished by the recognition of the one world of which it is a part.
 This later involves also the taking of those steps which would enable it to enrich the whole world with its own individual contribution.

 These two activities—national and international— must proceed side by side with the emphasis upon the work of practical Christianity, and not by dominant theologies and subtly imposed Church controls.

-From the angle of the spiritual Forces of Light, the immediate world process should be as follows:
+From the angle of the spiritual Forces of Light, the immediate world process should include:

-1. The complete subjugation of the forces of evil through and after the defeat of Germany and Japan, in which nations those forces have focussed themselves.

-2. A period of intense difficulty and adjustment wherein the Allied Nations together control the situation in every country involved in the war, until some measure of interior harmony has been achieved.

-3. [page 55] The impending crisis of freedom.
-This involves free election in all liberated countries to determine the type of government, the national boundaries (where that problem exists) and a plebiscite of the people to determine their nationalities and loyalties.
+1. The impending crisis of freedom.
+This involves free elections in all countries to determine the type of government, the national boundaries (where that problem [Page 30] exists) and a plebiscite of the people to determine their nationalities and loyalties.

-4. The control of Germany and Japan for a term of years by all the great Powers until the children of today are democratically educated to be the leaders of tomorrow.

-5. The cleaning up process carried on in all the nations without any exception whatever so that a wholesome unity, based on freedom and demonstrating unity in diversity, can be brought about.
+2. The cleaning up process carried on in all the nations without any exception whatever so that a wholesome unity, based on freedom and demonstrating unity in diversity, can be brought about.

-6. A steadily pursued educational process by which all the peoples in the world can be grounded in the only ideology that will prove finally and generally effective—that of right human relations.
+3. A steadily pursued educational process by which all the peoples in the world can be grounded in the only ideology that will prove finally and generally effective—that of right human relations.
 Slowly but surely, this educational movement will inevitably produce right understanding and correct attitudes and activities in every community, in every church and nation, and ultimately in the international field.
 This will take time but it presents a challenge to all men of goodwill throughout the world.